The Singularitive Scenarios

 or surrender it to conspiracy

-t soft sci-fi epic
+in this breakout soft sci-fi epic

 exploring the pitfalls and virtues